A discrete model for Gell-Mann matrices: Extensions

 \subsection{A complex reflection group}

-The group of order 648 is generated by the conjugates of (\ref{U1matrix}), which has one eigenvalue $v$ and two eigenvalues $1$.
+The group of order 648 is generated by the conjugates of $W$, i.e. the diagonal matrix in (\ref{U2onGM}), which has one eigenvalue $v$ and two eigenvalues $1$.
 An invertible matrix with a single non-trivial eigenvalue is known as a \emph{reflection}.
 Real reflections have real eigenvalues, so the non-trivial eigenvalue is $-1$, but complex reflections can have any root of unity as an eigenvalue.
 Our group is therefore a $3$-dimensional complex reflection group.
 There are $24$ reflections altogether, in $12$ `mirrors':

 The two reflections in the mirror $r$ are obtained by putting $\lambda=v$ or $\lambda=w$ in: